Getting started with WordPress

 If you are not going to run your WordPress application but just need to get coding assistance from PhpStorm, store the extracted files anywhere on your computer.
-In this case, you will have to configure the installation as an include path, see Configuring Include Paths.
+In this case, you will have to configure the installation as an include path, refer to Configure include paths.

 To run WordPress in the command line mode, you will need a set of command line tools, which you can acquire by installing the wp-cli/wp-cli package using the Composer dependency manager or by downloading the wp-cli.phar archive.
-For details, see Using the WordPress Command Line Tool WP-CLI.
+For more information, refer to WP-CLI command line tool.

 Activate the WordPress installation in a project